elecnix/tesla-ideas-extraction/spec.md

 # Software Requirements Specification (SRS): Tesla Ideas Extraction and Merging System

 ## 1. Overview
 This system processes text transcripts of podcasts/videos about Tesla operations (e.g., Agile at Tesla, Speed of Innovation).
 It extracts ideas from each transcript independently, then merges them into a unified list of distinctive ideas.
-Merging identifies related ideas to group them under core "anchors" while adding supplementary "color" (e.g., nuances or references) without losing uniqueness.
+Merging identifies related ideas and links them while keeping each idea standalone for readers to judge relatedness themselves.
+The original idea is merged as-is, with the merger LLM referencing ideas by ID, and the merging code inserting the idea into the merged anchor idea.

 The system must:
 - Handle irrelevant transcripts (skip if not Tesla-related).